cs188-software-design-security-w20/team-project-cs188-spring21-duo-mobile/README.md

 - `GoogleService-info.plist`: Downloaded from Firebase project
 - `Config.plist`: Configuring projects
   - Key-value pairs:
     - `API_URL`: Backend API URL.
-For example, "http://localhost:5000/" for dev/
+For example, "http://localhost:5000" for dev/
+      - Make sure there is no trailing slash at the end of the URL!

 ### Authentication web demo